edithatogo/ee_trd/CONTRIBUTING.md

 5. Make sure your code lints
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the Apache 2.0 Software License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using GitHub's [issues](https://github.com/octocat/Spoon-Knife/issues)